Tanovea (rabacfosadine) Chemotherapy

 Key Takeaways

-• Side effects of Tanovea include gastrointestinal side effects like vomiting and diarrhea, decreased white blood cell count, thinning hair coat, reddened skin, skin and ear infections, and rarely, pulmonary fibrosis (most commonly in breeds predisposed to it, like West Highland Terriers).
+• Side effects of Tanovea include gastrointestinal side effects like vomiting and diarrhea, decreased white blood cell count, thinning hair coat, reddened skin, skin and ear infections, and rarely, pulmonary fibrosis.

 • When given alone to dogs with lymphoma, Tanovea has a 73% response rate with a remission lasting 4-6 months.